TheAttentionSeeker5050/chat-app-django-server/Readme.md

 ### Run locally

 For this you should have set up a mysql database already, I won't explain this, as there are multiple ways of doing it.
 If you are using a remote database, you may need to modify this a bit.
 I will be adding a remote database config functionality when I make the cloud deployment guides.
+For this guide use your computer terminal, it is proofed to work for ubuntu's default terminal and may or may not work with the git bash.
+Results may vary on others, some commands may not work the same way on cmd or powershell for example, or non debian linux distros.
+For steps such as creating and activating the virtual environment, please research on your own how to do it with the terminal that is available to you.

 <br>